-With all the hype surrounding TikTok and its quickly evolving options for marketers, we tapped HawkSEM Social Lead Strategist Nicole Goodnough to help us make sense of it all and offer some pro tips for creating effective TikTok campaigns.
+With all the hype surrounding TikTok and its quickly evolving options for marketers, we tapped HawkSEM Social Lead Strategist Nicole Goodnough to help us break down the basics of TikTok for business, including pro tips for creating effective campaigns.

 What are TikTok ads?